Diarrhea Diseases: Symptoms, Treatment and Prevention

 These conditions can affect anyone and, if left untreated, can have adverse effects on health and general well-being.
 This is why is absolutely important to know what diarrhea is caused by and the common symptoms associated with it.
 To add to that, it also helps to know a few home remedies for diarrhea, as the disease can pass with adequate intervention.
 To arm you with this knowledge, here are a few pointers.

-Diarrhea can be caused by several factors and this is why, before administering any form of treatment, doctors perform a physical examination.
+Diarrhea causes by several factors and this is why, before administering any form of treatment, doctors perform a physical examination.
 In doing so, they may also inquire about your medical history as diarrhea can also be a side-effect of medication.
 Additionally, knowing the causes of diarrhea can also push you to try home remedies for stomach pain and loose motion, which can offer relief.
-Here are the main causes of diarrhea.
+Here is main diarrhea causes.

 Bacteria and parasites